mwyvr/materialgirl/README.md

-# surf-theme
+# mooey-themes

-surf is a set of themes for the Helix editor and supported terminals
+mooey is a set of themes for the Helix editor and supported terminals.